 Fatty blood (high triglycerides)

-High triglycerides (often abbreviated to TG) in the blood are usually accompanied by a low level of the so-called ‘good’ cholesterol (HDLc), both of which your routine blood tests will show.
+Elevated triglycerides in the blood are usually accompanied by a low level of the so-called ‘good cholesterol’ (HDLc), both of which your routine blood tests will show.

 This article from the Mayo Clinic explains the import of high triglycerides, and what you can do to lower them.

-In many animals the uric acid made from fructose can be converted by an enzyme called uricase, to a substance called allantoin, which is then excreted.
+In many animals the uric acid made in the liver from fructose can be converted by an enzyme called uricase, to a substance called allantoin, which is then excreted.
 This conversion process is a natural mechanism to keep uric acid levels low.

 Ancient genetic mutation

-Some 15 million years ago, during the Miocene Epoch, a genetic mutation occurred in humans (and great apes) that removed our ability to make the conversion enzyme, uricase.
+Some 15 million years ago, during the Miocene Epoch, a genetic mutation occurred in humans (and great apes and some lesser apes) that removed our ability to make the conversion enzyme, uricase.

-As a result of the mutation, we can’t convert uric acid to allantoin to get rid of it, and therefore have a continually higher level of uric acid in our blood compared with other mammals, like bears or squirrels.
+As a result of the mutation, we can’t convert uric acid to allantoin to get rid of it, and therefore have a continually higher level of uric acid in our blood compared with other mammals.

 Some researchers think the loss of the ability to make uricase has been advantageous, because uric acid is a powerful antioxidant and scavenger of free radicals.
 In other words, uric acid protects us from free radicals, thereby increasing lifespan and decreasing the chances of developing cancer in later life.